Due diligence reporting tool

 Can you describe any structured training and onboarding support you would provide?

-In addition to providing basic platform training, our Ignite onboarding program is a structured approach to make sure all areas of your business and client proposition that may be impacted by using the platform are managed from outset.
+In addition to providing basic platform training, our onboarding program follows a structured approach.
 This is delivered via a project timeframe and will integrate the platform with your business by minimising disruption to your day-to-day client activities.

 Is your administration insourced or outsourced?